sowcow/fallout-dialogs/README.md

 Check `generated` for files for offline or other use (I don't own content itself but whatever is generated outside of it is WTFPL).

+# Why

+Overall the idea was to rewrite the content in some more textual and less scripting format and move away from fallout way of doing it.
+But the bigger project that would use that is not moving consistently.

 # But

 Only obvious connections that do not depend on any random or other calculations are made.